PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

-Regarding to Umx Vocal Extractor, we utilize ``Umx" model from Open-Umx serving as Umx vocal extractor~\cite{stoter2019open} as a comparison system for the front-end as it is a widely used open-source singing vocal extraction system.
-Umx is trained by parallel polyphonic mixture and clean singing vocal audio in MusDB18 dataset~\cite{MUSDB18} using bidirectional LSTM, and it learns to predict the magnitude spectrogram of singing vocal from the magnitude spectrogram of the corresponding mixture inputs (singing vocal+background music).
+Regarding to UMX Vocal Extractor, we utilize ``UMX" model from Open-unmix serving as UMX vocal extractor~\cite{stoter2019open} as a comparison system for the front end as it is a widely used open-source singing vocal extraction system.
+UMX is trained by parallel polyphonic mixture and clean singing vocal audio in MusDB18 dataset~\cite{MUSDB18} using bidirectional Long short-term memory (BLSTM), and it learns to predict the magnitude spectrogram of singing vocal from the magnitude spectrogram of the corresponding mixture inputs (singing vocal+background music).
 The network consists of a 3-layer BLSTM where each layer has 512 nodes.
-Umx is optimized in the magnitude spectrogram level using mean square error, and the singing vocal prediction is obtained by applying a mask on the input polyphonic music.
+UMX is optimized in the magnitude spectrogram level using mean square error, and the singing vocal prediction is obtained by applying a mask on the input polyphonic music.

 We compare the two extractors briefly.
-The simplified Residual-Unet and Umx extractors are both spectrogram-based approach built on top of the MusDB18 dataset~\cite{MUSDB18} and produces the extracted vocal spectrogram, but the objective function of Umx is computed on spectrogram-level while that of Residual-Unet is on time-domain.
+The sRes and UMX extractors are both spectrogram-based approach built on top of the MusDB18 dataset~\cite{MUSDB18} and produces the extracted vocal spectrogram, but the objective function of UMX is computed on spectrogram-level while that of sRes is on time-domain.
 The idea of obtaining extracted vocal spectrogram are also different.
-Simplified Residual-Unet extractor estimates both phase and magnitude of the cIRM as well as incorporates the additional direct magnitude prediction to compensate the magnitude of cIRMs, while the Umx extractor does not predict the phases for extracted singing vocal that makes it suffer from incorrect phase reconstruction problem~\cite{kong2021decoupling}.
+The sRes extractor estimates both phase and magnitude of the cIRM as well as incorporates the additional direct magnitude prediction to compensate the magnitude of cIRMs, while the UMX extractor does not predict the phases for extracted singing vocal that makes it suffer from incorrect phase reconstruction problem~\cite{kong2021decoupling}.